fluent/fluent-bit-docs/administration/multithreading.md

 multithreading in distinct ways: inputs can run in **threaded** mode, and outputs can use one or more **workers**.

+Threading also affects certain processes related to inputs and outputs.
+For example, [filters](../pipeline/filters/README.md) always run in the main thread, but [processors](../pipeline/processors/README.md) run in the self-contained threads of their respective inputs or outputs, if applicable.

 ## Inputs

 When inputs collect telemetry data, they can either perform this process